-The ongoing COVID-19 Epidemic (caused by coronavirus) is affecting every person and business.
-The criminal justice system is affected as well: the police, the prosecutors, and the county courts have made many changes during the COVID-19 epidemic.
-Many offices shot down the operations completely or slowed down their responses; many others adopted changes to minimize human interaction or increase enforcement.
-Here are the specifics as it relates to criminal law and DUI defense:
+The ongoing COVID-19 Epidemic (caused by coronavirus) is affecting every person and business in California and the US.
+The effect on the criminal justice system is particularly severe: the police, the prosecutors, and the county courts have made huge changes in response to the epidemic.
+Many government offices shut down their operations completely or slowed the response.
+Other adopted massive changes to procedure to minimize human interaction and to increase enforcement affecting criminal cases and DUI defense:

 JAIL EARLY RELEASE DUE TO CORONAVIRUS: THE GOOD NEWS

 On March 24, 2020, because of the coronavirus epidemic, the Los Angeles County Sheriff Department released 1700 inmates from the county jail – in the hopes of slowing down COVID-19 infection rates.
 LA County is known to release inmates early – this, however, is in addition to the scheduled early releases.
-The release covers only inmates who were serving time for non-violent offenses and have less than 30 days left on their jail sentence.
-A person who is serving any jail time for a DUI is likely to be released early (but not including DUI with injuries).
+The release covers only inmates who were serving time for non-violent offenses and have less than 30 days left on their jail sentence (this was later increased to 60 days).
+So, a person who is serving any jail time for a DUI is likely to be released early (not including DUI with injuries).
 This is a good decision and will save the lives of inmates (many of whom suffer from various illnesses).
 Recently, a nurse who works for Los Angeles County Jail died from COVID-19.
-Being so close to other people increases the risk of infection – In Lompoc nearly 70% of inmates tested positive to coronavirus
+Being so close to other people increases the risk of infection, case in point, a federal jail in Lompoc, where nearly 70% of inmates tested positive to coronavirus

-If you are loved one or you are in jail – consider asking for a bail hearing as soon as possible.
-As we all know, the COVID-19 epidemic infection is higher in close quarters.
-This can be a major problem.
-Health Experts opining that ICE is violating federal guidelines regarding COVID-19 by grouping immigration detainees together.
-As we saw in the USS Roosevelt fiasco, keeping sailors so close together despite captains concerns lead to death
+If you or your loved are in jail – consider asking the court for a bail hearing as soon as possible.
+It is well known that the COVID-19 infection rate is higher in close quarters.
+This can be a major problem in jails.
+Here is the health experts’ opinion that ICE is violating federal guidelines regarding COVID-19 by grouping immigration detainees together.
+Remember USS Roosevelt fiasco; there keeping sailors too close together resulted in unnecessary suffering and death to sailors.

-The Orange County Jail released 130 inmates early to reduce the chance of infection due to COVID-19.
+The Orange County Jail followed suit but releasing 130 inmates early to reduce the chance of infection due to COVID-19.
 This “early release” puts the Orange County jail population at the lowest number in a decade -at around 4,450.
 Currently, the Orange County Jail has 150 inmates in quarantine: this is after 5 inmates who tested positive for COVID-19 could have infected their dorms.

 THE POLICE AGENCIES AFFECTED BY CORONAVIRUS: